-While Texas probate laws carry similarities throughout the state, each probate case must go through the probate process in the respective county.
-Because of this, it is that you important to understand the differences in how probate cases are handed in each county.
+While Texas probate laws carry similarities throughout the state, each probate case is handled in its respective county.
+Because of this, it is important to understand the differences in how probate cases are handed in each county.

-You can find the information for the Denton County Probate Court below.
+The information for the Denton County Probate Court can be found below:

-The Denton County Clerk offers a free online search tool for public probate records , you can check the status of probate records by visiting this webpage.
+In Denton County, you can check the status of probate records by visiting this webpage.

 To visit the County Clerk in person, you must go to: